 - The Trace Display Area shows the measured data in various diagrams. - The Toolbars provide access to commonly used device settings.
-They can be rearranged or disabled (see section 2.2.4). - The Menu at the top left handles less common settings or more complex actions (often with additional popup windows). - The Docks mostly provide access to display related settings such as traces and markers.
-They can be rearranged or disabled (see section 2.2.4). - The Statusbar at the bottom show some basic informations about the connected device. - The Modeswitch at the top right allows changing the VNA operating mode.
+They can be rearranged or disabled (see section 2.2.5). - The Menu at the top left handles less common settings or more complex actions (often with additional popup windows). - The Docks mostly provide access to display related settings such as traces and markers.
+They can be rearranged or disabled (see section 2.2.5). - The Statusbar at the bottom show some basic informations about the connected device.
+If error conditions (e.g. ADC overload) are present, they are indicated at the bottom right corner. - The Modeswitch at the top right allows changing the VNA operating mode.
 Although it is primarily designed as a vector network analyzer, the hardware architecture allow some other operating modes with certain limitations.